What income is taxable for nonresident aliens in the U.S.?

 Capital gains

-A capital gain is realized when a capital asset is sold or exchanged at a price higher than its basis.
+A capital gain is realized when a capital asset is sold or exchanged at a price higher than its basis (the original cost).

-Capital gains income is not usually taxable to a nonresident alien who has been present in the US less than 183 days in a calendar year, however, it is taxable at a 30% tax rate if the presence is 183 or more days.
+Capital gains income is generally not taxable to a nonresident alien who has been present in the U.S. fewer than 183 days in a calendar year.
+However, it is taxable at a 30% rate if the individual was present in the U.S. for 183 or more days during the year.

-Taxable capital gains may be subject to reduced tax rate under tax treaty agreements.
-If you are in receipt of capital gains income, you must report the gains on Form 1040NR.
+Taxable capital gains may be subject to a reduced tax rate under tax treaty agreements.
+If you receive capital gains income, you must report it on Form 1040-NR.

 Teaching/ Research compensation/ pay for teaching

-If you are a nonresident alien teacher, researcher or a professor invited by a US university or other accredited institution for research work or teaching at the educational institution under Cultural Exchange Programs on J-1 visa, you will receive this payment.
+If you are a nonresident alien teacher, researcher, or professor invited by a U.S. university or other accredited institution for research or teaching under Cultural Exchange Programs on a J-1 visa, you will receive compensation for these services.

-The good news is, some tax treaties exempt a whole compensation of a J-1 teacher or researcher from tax for a limited number of years, and this is why this category is given a separate income code number.
+Some tax treaties exempt the full compensation of a J-1 teacher or researcher from tax for a limited number of years.
+This is why this category is assigned a separate income code number by the IRS.

 Compensation during scholarships and grants

-Some tax treaties exempt a certain amount of this income, varying by country from $2,000 to $10,000 from tax for a limited number of years if all other requirements of the tax treaty article are met.
+Some tax treaties exempt a certain amount of this income from tax for a limited number of years – varying by country from $2,000 to $10,000 – if all other requirements of the relevant tax treaty article are met.

 Au pair in the USA